 These destinations from different regions of Ohio are fall favorites that offer a flavor of what the state’s winemakers are growing and crafting.

-Visit one of these spots where you can sample autumn-inspired fare, from pumpkin pancakes to artfully prepared seasonal produce to a campfire classic in drink form.
+Try autumn-inspired fare, from pumpkin pancakes to artfully prepared seasonal produce to a campfire classic in drink form.

 Food truck founders Ben and Amy Postlethwait took over a historic downtown Marietta property to create Benny & Babe.